mcfaddendavid/betalight-calibration/readme.md

 https://user-images.githubusercontent.com/25613833/123168351-25300480-d478-11eb-8fc2-01346910f70a.mp4

 **Do not use excessive force on the glass tubes**, as they may break.
-Use the printed "exctraction tool" to push it into the slot.
+Use the printed "exctraction tool" to push the tube into the slot.
 If you can't push it into the slot using the extraction tool, it is probably better to reprint the core with a slightly bigger hole.